psrc/data-portal-tools/README.md

 * _allow_edits_ (True or False): (feature pending) This will control whether the layer will be editable in Arc Online.
 * _tags_ (string): A comma-delimited list of tags for the layer in ArcGIS Online

+### Config file structure ###

+The yaml files in folder `Config\run_files` define the details of each layer to be published.
+These details include things like the source data to be published, metadata, and some other related information.
+The elements in the yaml are defined as follows

+- `layer_params`
+  - `accessInformation`:
+  - `allow_edits`: This should be set to False, unless you want users to be able to edit the data set
+  - `licenseInfo`: If you want to publish the data with any particular license, you can specify the license here.
+  - `metadata`
+    - `contact_city`:  Seattle
+    - `contact_email`: email address of the PSRC staff member
+    - `contact_name`:  The PSRC staff member available to respond to questions about the data set
+    - `contact_phone`:  The phone number of the PSRC staff member
+    - `contact_state`:  Washington
+    - `contact_street_address`:  1201 3rd Ave.
+Ste.
+500
+    - `contact_zip`: 98101
+    - `data_lineage`:
+    - `fields`: a list of pairs of `title` and  `description` elements, with one pair for each field in the data set
+        - `- title`: The title of a column
+        - `  description`: The description of the column
+    - `data_source`: Organizations or locations that originally provided the data to PSRC, even if it has been reshaped since.
+    - `date_last_updated`:  The date of the last modification to the data.
+    - `organization_name`: Puget Sound Regional Council
+    - `psrc_website`: URL of web page discussing the program or project around the data (or just www.psrc.org)
+    - `summary`: A description of the data set.
+This could be a short sentence or a long paragraph.
+    - `summary_addendum`:  Anything entered here will appear as a secondary paragraph in the description/summary
+    - `summary_footer`: Anything entered here will appear as a third paragraph in the description/summary
+    - `supplemental_info`: This is appended as an element in the layer's metadata xml, but is not currently included in ESRI's metadata display.
+    - `time_period`: The span of time represented by the data.
+    - `update_cadence`: The frequency at which the data set gets updated
+  - `share_level`: a member of the set ["everyone", "org", "owner"].
+This determines how widely the data will be shared.
+Usually this will be "everyone".
+  - `snippet`: If provided, this is appended to the top of the layer's summary.
+It is often a very brief description of the data, with or without a version number.
+  - `groups`: Groups are groupings of data on the Data Portal.
+  - `spatial_data`: [True, False].
+True means it is a spatial layer, False means it will be published in tabular format.
+  - `tags`: Any tags to be associated with the layer, for searchability.
+At least one tag should be supplied.
+  - `title`: The title
+- `source`
+  - `is_simple`: Set this to True if the spatial layer does not contain polygons with donut holes.
+For tabular data, set to True if the table will be exported in its entirety as it exists in Elmer (False if it is defined by a `sql_query`)
+  - `feature_dataset`: If the spatial layer exists as a layer in ElmerGeo, list its feature dataset container here
+  - `has_donut_holes`: deprected column.
+Ignored
+  - `schema_name`: The schema in which a table resides in Elmer (ignored unless `is_simple == True AND spatial_data == False`)
+  - `sql_query`: A Select query runnable against Elmer (if `spatial_data == False`) or against ElmerGeo (if `spatial_data == True`).
+  - `table_name`: The name of a table in Elmer (ignored unless `is_simple == True AND spatial_data == False`)

 ### Internals ###
 See the module `PortalExporter` for classes to use for import and export from our internally-facing SQL Server databases.
 The module contains several classes:
  * __PortalConnector__ provides a connection object that binds an internally-facing database to the data portal.